-The first point that must be made in this article is to distinguish between Geranium, species of which are commonly known as 'Hardy Geraniums' or 'Cranesbills', and Pelargonium, whose species are known in horticulture as 'Geraniums'.
-A confusion exists because the two genera were originally classified together as one, and by the time Pelargonium was separated, in 1789, the name geranium had become indelibly linked in the public mind with this more showy, tender, South African group.
-It is hoped that the current rise in popularity of Hardy Geraniums will help to rectify this misunderstanding.
+The first point is to distinguish between Geranium, species of which are commonly referred to as 'Hardy Geraniums' or 'Cranesbills', and Pelargonium, whose species are known in horticulture as 'Geraniums'.
+A confusion exists because the two genera were originally classified together as one, and by the time Pelargonium was separated in 1789, the name geranium had become indelibly linked in the public mind with this more showy, tender, South African group.
+It’s hoped that the current rise in popularity of Hardy Geraniums will help to rectify this misunderstanding.

 After the flowers are fertilised, the petals fall and the base of the style rapidly lengthens and thickens to form a structure known as the rostrum, the 'cranesbill'.
 At the base of the rostrum are five fruit segments (mericarps) each containing one seed.
 As the rostrum dries out, five strips, each attached to one mericarp, spring away from a central column, explosively flinging away the seeds.
 Thus the seeds should be collected when they are ripe but before ejection.
 This critical stage can be recognised by the darkening of the rostrum and by the slight lifting away of the mericarps from the central column.
 In most species one visit to a fruiting plant will yield sufficient seed for a sowing, but in a few cases, e.g. G. traversii var. elegans, fruits ripen and dehisce one at a time and it is necessary to visit the plant several times.
 The fruit fragments should be stored in a paper bag until it is convenient to clean the seeds.
 In any case, the seed should be allowed to ripen fully before sowing.